james-evolution/james-evolution/README.md

 ## Featured Projects 🏰

-### Evolution Executor (Visual Studio Code)
-A VS Code extension that enables users to quickly injecting React components at the caret position.
-It features a prebuilt library of template components for injection and also allows the user to inject their own components from their /components folder.
-It is designed to be project-aware, modular, and user-friendly for both template and user-created components.
-It automates the process of importing components and rendering them in JSX.

-This is published on Visual Studio Code's marketplace.
-You can find the extension [here](https://marketplace.visualstudio.com/items?itemName=james-evolution.evolution-executor).

-### Evolution Injector (Visual Studio Code)
-A VS Code sidebar extension for running terminal commands from a convenient button palette.
-Ships with a curated library of common web development commands, and lets you build your own personalized command palette — organized with tags, searchable, and scoped to individual projects or your entire environment.

-This is published on Visual Studio Code's marketplace.
-You can find the extension [here](https://marketplace.visualstudio.com/items?itemName=james-evolution.evolution-injector)

-### Evolution Themes (Visual Studio Code)
-A collection of three handcrafted dark UI themes for Visual Studio Code.
-All themes leave syntax highlighting untouched, letting VS Code's built-in token colors handle code coloring while the themes style every UI surface.

-This is published on Visual Studio Code's marketplace.
-You can find the extension [here](https://marketplace.visualstudio.com/items?itemName=james-evolution.evolution-themes)

 ### Evolution Theme Engine
 [![Evolution Theme Engine](https://img.shields.io/badge/github-repo-blue?logo=github)](https://github.com/james-evolution/evolution-theme-engine) [![Live Demo](https://img.shields.io/badge/live%20demo-1b9640)](https://evolution-theme-engine-demo.vercel.app/)
 A plug-and-play React theme engine built on CSS custom properties.
 It ships with five polished built-in themes, a standalone theme-selector dropdown, and an optional barebones navbar — all wired together through React Context with automatic `localStorage` persistence.